 Photo by Kelly Sikkema via Unsplash

-In a previous article, we discussed the benefits of up-skilling your employees so they could investigate trends within data to help find high-impact projects.
+When we discussed the benefits of training your data science team, we laid out why to up-skill your employees so they could investigate trends within data to help find high-impact projects.
 If you implement these suggestions, you will have everyone thinking about business problems at a strategic level, and you will be able to add value based on insight from each person’s specific job function.
-Having a data literate and empowered workforce allows the data science team to work on projects rather than ad hoc analyses.
+Having a data literate and empowered workforce allows your data scientist to work on projects rather than ad hoc analyses.

-Once we have identified an opportunity (or a problem) where we think that data science could help, it is time to scope out our data science project.
+Once we have identified an opportunity (or a problem) where we think that data science could help, it is time to scope out our data science projects.

 The first step in project planning should come from business concerns.
 This step can typically be broken down into the following subquestions: